csySally/StanleyStudentHub/README.md

-# Stanley College - Student Hub
+# Stanley College Student Hub

+The Stanley College Student Hub is a web-based platform designed to centralize student support resources and event information.
+This project was developed as part of an internship to modernize the existing Student Hub by _Shengya Chen_ (chenshengya1225@gmail.com) from May 2025 to July 2025.

+## Features

+- Modern UI built with React and Vite
+- Events & Activities dynamically fetched from Google Calendar API
+- Google Sheets integration for easy content updates

+## Tech Stack

+_Frontend_: React (Vite), CSS
+_Hosting_: GitHub Pages (for preview)
+_External Integrations_:

+- Google Calendar API (events)
+- Google Sheets + Apps Script (dynamic content)
+- Google Drive (document storage)

 ## Preview Link

-This preview version of the Stanley College Student Hub website is currently hosted under my personal domain:
+This preview version of the Stanley College Student Hub website is currently hosted under Shengya's personal domain:

 👉 https://chenshengya.com/studenthub/